New York Cosmos (1971–1985): Revival attempts

-Since the original New York Cosmos club stopped competing in 1985, there had been attempts to revive it.
+Since the original New York Cosmos club's demise in 1985, there had been attempts to revive it.
 With the rise of Major League Soccer (MLS), various New York area entities—including two different ownership groups from the Metrostars/New York Red Bulls—lobbied Pinton for the acquisition of the Cosmos name.
 Pinton refused to sell to an MLS team, believing that the league would not acknowledge the Cosmos' legacy.
 However, when old NASL names such as the San Jose Earthquakes, Seattle Sounders, Portland Timbers and Vancouver Whitecaps were revived as MLS franchises, he reconsidered.
 He sold the Cosmos name and brand to English businessman Paul Kemsley in 2009, whose group announced a new team with the Cosmos' name in August 2010.
-The new Cosmos initially intended to become an MLS expansion franchise, but ultimately turned down the invitation to apply.
-Kemsley's team instead joined the new second-tier incarnation of the North American Soccer League, starting play in its 2013 Fall season.